You are here

 No tickets required

-There will be 200 percussion instruments onsite for audience members to use at the event.
-Dr. John Iverson, Mickey Hart, and Zakir Hussain will guide the audience through call-and-response games, lively performances, and an interactive demonstration.
+Dr. John Iverson, Mickey Hart, and Zakir Hussain guided the audience through call-and-response games, lively performances, and an interactive demonstration.

 The Art of the Spark: Musical Creativity Explored

-Dr. Charles Limb, Francis A. Sooy Professor of Otolaryngology at the University of California, San Francisco, with pianists Jason Moran and Matthew Whitaker, will demonstrate how encouraging and developing musical improvisational skills in children has led to a better understanding for how creativity is implemented in the human brain.
+Dr. Charles Limb, Francis A. Sooy Professor of Otolaryngology at the University of California, San Francisco, with pianists Jason Moran and Matthew Whitaker, demonstrated how encouraging and developing musical improvisational skills in children has led to a better understanding for how creativity is implemented in the human brain.